Will a dehumidifier always collect water or will there be a time when it will stop?

 How long before dehumidifier collects water

-If the dehumidifier is new, it can take up to 10 hours before you can start to notice any changes, or get a good humidity level in the bedroom.
-It needs to acclimatize to the conditions in the room first.
+If the dehumidifier is new, it can take up to 10 hours before you can start to notice any changes or get a good humidity level in the bedroom.
+It needs to acclimate to the conditions in the room first.

 After you switch the unit on, it will start to work immediately.
 However, if the humidity is high, it will take some time before it is lowered enough to reduce the dampness in the air.